When Will Migratory Birds Arrive? Find Out Using These Bird Migration Maps

 eBird

-eBird touts itself as “the world's largest biodiversity-related citizen science project,” and for good reason.
-Birders provide the site with more than 100 million bird sightings annually, which it uses to spectacular effect.
+eBird is among the world's largest biodiversity-related science projects, an unparalleled resource with hundreds of thousands of users across the globe.
+Birders submit more than 100 million bird sightings annually, which eBird uses to spectacular effect.
 When it comes to spring migration, there are several ways to find detailed information about the arrival times of specific species.
-You can visit the species profile page, enter your location, and check the weekly bar chart to see when sightings begin.
+You can visit the species' profile page, enter your location, and check the weekly bar chart to see when observations begin.
 Alternatively, you can enter your region (eBird works at state and county levels in the U.S.) to find a list of recently reported birds.
-Or you could explore “Species Maps” and zoom in on your location, where older sightings will be marked in blue, recent sightings in red.
+Or, you could explore “Species Maps” and zoom in on your location, where older reports will be marked in blue and recent in red. eBird's free mobile app makes it easy to find good birding locations (“hotspots”) near you.

-If you're interested in learning where and when specific species migrate throughout the year, eBird recently released a series of 500 high-res animated migration maps that can help answer your questions.
-The maps, which combine five years of observational data with NASA satellite imagery, provide a week-by-week glimpse at migration and can also be useful in anticipating arrival dates.
+If you're interested in learning where and when specific species migrate throughout the year, eBird offers high-res animated migration maps that combine observational data with NASA satellite imagery to provide a week-by-week overview of migration. eBird regularly releases new tools to visualize and explore trends in bird abundance, ranges, and more.

 Hummingbird Central

 Wondering when to put out your hummingbird feeder?
-Hummingbird Central provides an interactive map of first-sighting reports from citizen contributors throughout the county.
-If you're curious about the movements of specific species, you're in luck: Hummingbird Central tracks 12 species by means of variously colored pins.
+Hummingbird Central provides an interactive map of first-observation reports from community contributors throughout the country.
+If you're curious about the movements of specific species, you're in luck: Hummingbird Central tracks 12 North American species by means of variously colored pins on their collaboratively produced maps.
+You can also contribute your own observations as species reach your area.

 Journey North

 Journey North doesn't offer the massive data set that eBird and other sites do, but it does have a few unique migration maps.
-First-sighting maps are available for orioles (Baltimore and Bullock's), American Robins, Red-winged Blackbirds, and hummingbirds (Rufous and Ruby-throated).
-And for those interested in tracking spring's wider (non-avian) progression, first-sight maps are available for Monarch butterflies, leaf-out, ice thaws, tulip blooms, and more.
+First-observation maps are available for orioles (Baltimore and Bullock's), American Robins, Red-winged Blackbirds, and hummingbirds (Rufous and Ruby-throated), among other species.
+And for those interested in tracking spring's wider progression, first-observation maps are available for Monarch butterflies, leaf-out, ice thaws, tulip blooms, and more.
+Like Hummingbird Central, Journey North welcomes reports of first observations of any of their tracked species or signs of season change, so you can contribute to this growing resource, too.